preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

-Sign-Off Requests Rollup in Omnia 6.13
+Sign-Off Requests Rollup
 =============================================

 The block can be used for different purposes regarding sign-off requests.
-This page describes how it works in Omnia 6.13

 Settings for Sign-off Requests are available in Tenant settings: :doc:`Settings for Sign-off Requests in Omnia 6.13 </admin-settings/tenant-settings/sign-off-requests-613/index>`